This is a restaurant-style chicken marsala you can make right at home. It's a delicious silky mushroom sauce over thin fried chicken cutlets.

 Instructions

 - Add the flour to a plate and coat the chicken breasts in flour.
 In a large saucepan, heat olive oil to medium-high heat.
-Fry chicken on both sides until golden brown and 165℉.
+Fry chicken on both sides until golden brown, about 3 minutes per side.
 The goal is to get a crispy brown crust.
 Set aside on a cooling rack.

-- Add more olive oil as necessary and then add mushrooms to the pan.
-Keep the pan hot and DON'T stir the mushrooms.
-Let them sit and brown for 5 minutes.
+- Lower the heat to medium.
+Add mushrooms to the pan.
+DON'T stir the mushrooms.
+Let them sit and brown for 3-5 minutes.
 Then stir and allow them to brown again for another 3-5 minutes.
 Then add the shallots and saute until soft.

 Notes